alfasoftware/library/README.md

 # Library App

-A simple web app to eventually replace the paper system currently used to loan books from the Alfa library.
+A web app to digitise the lending system for the Alfa office library.

-It is a work-in-progress that was started during an Innovation Day March 2020.
+The project is a work-in-progress and was initiated as part of the first remote Innovation Day in March 2020.

 ```
        .--.                   .---.